 While these games aren’t technically PS5 exclusives, they remain flagship titles for Sony.
 And while they will be available to buy for PS4 owners, these games will likely come packaged with visual and performance enhancements only available if you own a PS5.

 And regardless of which consoles they’re releasing on, these are some of PlayStation’s biggest upcoming first-party exclusives, and many players will be experiencing them on the PS5.
-Here’s the ones to watch out for.
+Here are the ones to watch out for.

-The much-awaited sequel to 2018’s God of War reboot was originally thought to be a PS5 exclusive, but was later confirmed by PlayStation’s Hermen Hulst to be a cross-gen game, meaning it will release on the PS4 and PS5 simultaneously.
+The much-awaited sequel to 2018’s God of War reboot was initially thought to be a PS5 exclusive but was later confirmed by PlayStation’s Hermen Hulst to be a cross-gen game, meaning it will release on the PS4 and PS5 simultaneously.

 We will do our best to keep this list up-to-date with newly announced PS5 exclusives, so be sure to check back in.
 Until then, happy gaming!